daugaard/linear-regression/README.md

 predicted_price = linear_regression.predict(prediction_data)
 puts "Perdicted selling price for a 1500 sq feet house on a 2000 sq feet property: #{predicted_price.round}$"
 ```

+More details about this example implementation can be found in this [blog post](http://www.practicalai.io/implementing-linear-regression-using-ruby/).